parrt/msds501/notes/computation.md

 &nbsp;&nbsp;&nbsp;&nbsp;*operation 2*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;...

+For example, we can express a conditional operation to find the larger of two values, *x* and *y*, as:

+*if x > y: let max be x*<br>
+*else: let max be y*

+We can also execute a group of operations conditionally, such as:

+*if item is a book:*<br>
+&nbsp;&nbsp;&nbsp;&nbsp;*remove book from inventory list*<br>
+&nbsp;&nbsp;&nbsp;&nbsp;*let total be cost + tax*

+That is equivalent to this more awkward version:

+*if item is a book: remove book from inventory list*<br>
+*if item is a book: let total be cost + tax*

+Conditional execution is kind of like executing an operation zero or one times, depending on the conditional expression.
+We also want to execute operations multiple times.

 ### Repeated execution

-Conditional execution is kind of like executing an operation zero or one times.
-We also want to execute operations multiple times, just like we do in a recipe.
-For example, in a
-[recipe for risotto](http://allrecipes.com/recipe/85389/gourmet-mushroom-risotto/), we'll typically find a repeated operation like:
+In recipes, such as a [recipe for risotto](http://allrecipes.com/recipe/85389/gourmet-mushroom-risotto/), we'll typically find a repeated operation like:

 > Add 1/2 cup broth to the rice, and stir until the broth is absorbed.

-Bending this more towards pseudocode, we might say:
+In this case, the "stir" operation is repeated until the condition is met (or while the condition is not met).
+Bending the recipe more towards pseudocode, we might say:

 *add 1/2 cup broth to rice in pot*<br>
 *repeat until broth is absorbed:*<br>